NOR10 Norwegian Language for Foreign Students level I

 - Have knowledge about the Norwegian culture and society

-- Can read and understand short texts
+- read and understand short texts

+The course is focused on student-active learning.
+The lectures are a combination of presentations, group work and exercises, oral and written practice, as well as conversation classes.
 Oral exercise is a very important part of the course and active participation is a prerequisite.

 This course is reserved for students with no or little prior knowledge of Norwegian language.
 Students with Norwegian, Norwegian as a second language, Swedish or Danish are not accepted to the course.